Ivanka Trump Shuts Down Fashion Brand; Firm Cites Limitations From Ethics Rules

 After she appeared on 60 Minutes with President Trump, for instance, the company pushed out an ad for the expensive bracelet she had worn during the segment.
 And less than two weeks into the administration taking office, Trump adviser Kellyanne Conway said on Fox News, "Go buy Ivanka's stuff."

-Existing Ivanka Trump products will continue to be sold under existing licensing contracts that have put the company's wares on shelves at stores such as Lord & Taylor, Dillards and Bloomingdales, and online at Zappos, Amazon and other sites.
+Existing Ivanka Trump products will continue to be sold under existing licensing contracts that have put the company's wares on shelves at stores such as Lord & Taylor, Dillard's and Bloomingdale's, and online at Zappos, Amazon and other sites.

 Ivanka Trump first ventured into the fashion business in 2007, when she started selling a line of jewelry.
 She launched her brand in its current form in 2014.
 Soon afterward, the company added footwear and handbags, before expanding into areas from denim and activewear to baby bedding products.